pjdurden/Load_Balancer/readme.md

 ## Overview

-This is a simple load balancer project built with Spring Boot.
-The load balancer distributes incoming requests across multiple backend servers, implementing two scheduling algorithms: Round Robin and Random Selection.
-It's designed for robustness and can check the health of backend servers to ensure reliability.
+This project implements a load balancer designed to efficiently distribute incoming requests across multiple backend servers, ensuring high availability and performance.
+For a detailed understanding of the architecture and design decisions, you can refer to the High-Level Design (HLD) and Low-Level Design (LLD) overview files, which can be found [here](HLD_Overview.md) and [here](LLD_Overview.md), respectively.

 ## Features